Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Use of Biocompatible Mesh:

-To reinforce the repair and reduce the risk of recurrence, surgeons may opt for the use of biocompatible mesh.
+Surgeons may use biocompatible mesh to reinforce the repair and reduce the risk of recurrence.
 This mesh provides additional support and stability to the repaired area, promoting long-term success(3).

-What are the Benefits of Laparoscopic Paraesophageal Hernia Surgery?
+What are the Benefits of Laparoscopic Paraesophageal Hernia Surgery Los Angeles, CA?

 There are several benefits to the surgical intervention of this less common hiatal hernia.
 There are smaller incisions and shorter recovery when compared to open surgeries.
 You also get less pain, less scarring, and less risk of infection.

-What is Recovery Like for Laparoscopic Paraesophageal Hernia Surgery?
+What is Recovery Like for Laparoscopic Paraesophageal Hernia Surgery Los Angeles?

 You will typically return home the same day after having surgery.
 You can plan on spending four to six weeks in recovery.
-During that time, Dr. Moein will advise you to avoid heavy lifting and strenuous exercise.
+Dr. Moein will advise you to avoid heavy lifting and strenuous exercise during that time.

 Early: Week 1